Izan-Sola/MarioPowerUps/README.md

   Details:

   - When consumed, grants an additional health bar.
-  - With the addition of this Power Up there is also a new custom item, Extract of Medicinal Herbs.
+  - With the addition of this Power Up there is also a new custom item, Medicinal Herbs Mixture.

 - Rock Mushroom (**F**)